ContextMark/CML/paper/CSE.md

-#### The Core Value of Explicit Structure
+#### 4.4.3.
+The Core Value of Explicit Structure

-Skillfully expressing semantic structure within tokens also highlights CML’s core value in **explicit encoding**.
+Skillfully expressing semantic structure within tokens also highlights CML’s core value in explicit encoding.

 CML approximates—but is not equal to—natural language.
 Beyond expressing weighted core semantics, it serves a critical expressive purpose.
 Unlike natural language reasoning, where token segmentation is uncontrollable, explicit segmentation in CML allows for vertical layering and horizontal relationship delineation in semantics.
-This eliminates relational ambiguity and ultimately enhances **controllability** and **interpretability**.
+This eliminates relational ambiguity and ultimately enhances controllability and interpretability.

-### Encoding Rules
+### 4.5.
+Encoding Rules

-Based on semantic expression, CML defines **two standard string formats**.
-The core difference lies in **which object**, at **what stage**, and **in what form**, wraps the semantic token (`semantic_token`).
+Based on semantic expression, CML defines two standard string formats.
+The core difference lies in which object, at what stage, and in what form, wraps the semantic token (`semantic_token`).

 ![image-20250421172756701](./assets/image-20250421172756701.png)

-#### Natural Language Format
+#### 4.5.1.
+Natural Language Format

-The **natural language format** is designed for documentation engineers to **write in plain text**, suitable for **human-readable scenarios**.
+The natural language format is designed for documentation engineers to write in plain text, suitable for human-readable scenarios.

-It uses **Markdown syntax** (specifically, *inline code* with backticks) [15] to wrap semantic tokens (`semantic_token`).
-Documentation engineers can work within a WYSIWYG Markdown editor, making it **fast and intuitive** to edit semantic structures in plain text.
+It uses Markdown syntax (specifically, *inline code* with backticks) [15] to wrap semantic tokens (`semantic_token`).
+Documentation engineers can work within a WYSIWYG Markdown editor, making it fast and intuitive to edit semantic structures in plain text.

 For example, writing the following plain-text string in Markdown: